Lagophthalmos: Pathophysiology

 Lagophthalmos can arise from a malfunction of the facial nerve.
 Lagopthalmos can also occur in comatose patients having a decrease in orbicularis tone, in patients having palsy of the facial nerve (seventh cranial nerve), in people with severe exophthalmos and in people with severe skin disorders such as ichthyosis.
+It can also occur in patients with Grave’s Ophthalmology.

 Today, lagophthalmos may arise after an upper blepharoplasty, which is an operation performed to remove excessive skin overlying the upper eyelid (suprapalpebral hooding) that often occurs with aging.
 This can make the patient look younger, but if too much skin is removed, the appearance is unnatural and lagophthalmos may occur.

 Treatment

 Treatment of lagophthalmos can include both supportive care methods as well as surgical options.
 If unable to receive surgery, patients should be administered artificial tears at least four times per day to the cornea to preserve the tear film.
 In preparation for surgery, a patient may undergo a tarsorrhaphy, in which the eye is partially sewn shut temporarily to further protect the cornea as the patient waits for care.
 Multiple surgical treatments exist for lagopthalmos, but the most prevalent method includes weighing the upper eyelid down by surgically inserting a gold plate.
 Because of possible complications in conjunction with both the upper and lower eyelid, a second surgery may be required to tighten and elevate the lower eyelid to ensure that both the upper and lower eyelids can fully close and protect the cornea.